2003100127/2003100127.github.io/content/publication/sun-2025-anchor/index.md

 Across a range of error rates, the anchor-based method consistently outperformed positional extraction, significantly improving the proportion of long reads in which the UMI could be successfully and accurately recovered.
 This improvement is critical for downstream applications such as gene expression quantification, especially in single-cell contexts where data is sparse and sensitive to noise.

 ### 6. Implications and significance
-Sequencing remains a highly error-prone process.
+Sequencing remains an error-prone process.
 Accurately revealing biology, especially in the context of transcript quantification, requires not only advancements in laboratory methods but also the design of computational strategies that account for and correct technical artifacts.

 ### 7. Concluding remarks